Without a trading plan, we’re just gambling in the markets. Learn how to make a trading plan, and put the edge in your favor.

 No matter how you set up your personal rules, remember the goal is to limit risk.
 So taking a bunch of trades in highly correlated stocks or assets, is the same as risking huge amount in one stock/forex pair/future.
 Create guidelines to avoid that scenario.
 To see if stocks are correlated, you can punch them into this correlation tracker tool.

 As for how I calculate my capital, I use my Balance for calculating my 1%.
-As we get into entry and exit rules, you’ll find that risking 1% of capital can actually result in big positions, so with risking 1% per trade you are unlikely to have more than 5 trades out at one time anyway (especially with stocks; with forex, options or futures you could possibly have more positions at one time).
 So if you have a $10,000 balance calculate the 1% based on the $10,000, even if you have 4 or 5 other trades already in play.
-Your account Equity will show the fluctuating total of capital you have, based on profits and losses in your currently open trades.
-Since Equity fluctuates constantly it is not ideal for calculating the 1%.
-Also, while some of those open trades will end up being losers, some should likely be winners, helping to keep the overall balance at (or near) $10,000 or higher, just as an example.
+While some of those open trades will end up being losers, some should likely be winners, helping to keep the overall balance at (or near) $10,000 or higher, just as an example.